Best Inversion Tables for Back Pain Relief

 How Long Does It Take to See Results?

 Realistic expectations matter for compliance.
 Many patients abandon inversion therapy after 1-2 weeks when they don’t experience dramatic improvement.
-Understanding that therapeutic benefits accumulate over 4-6 weeks helps maintain adherence long enough to assess whether the treatment works for your specific condition.
+Understanding therapeutic benefits accumulate over 4-6 weeks helps maintain adherence long enough to assess whether treatment works for your specific condition.

 Factors that accelerate results: